 September’s head office is in Kent, with staff working from Cumbria and London.

 After twenty years of publishing at Virgin, Andre Deutsch, Random House and HarperCollins, Hannah specialises in a creative approach to shaping books with organisations, brands and personalities.
 She has published multiple top ten bestsellers across memoir, media, sport, history and led many internal, corporate start-up projects: from fiction lists to app collections.
 She is also the author of two well-received novels, The Sun Road and Julianna Kiss, and a winner of a Betty Trask Award for first novels.

 Communications and Publicity Manager

-Working with September from the beginning, Charlotte is a respected and sought-after structural editor and copyeditor, Charlotte began her book publishing life at The Women’s Press in 1994 and was most recently editorial director at Ebury Publishing, where she commissioned and edited over twenty Sunday Times bestsellers.
+Working with September from the beginning, Charlotte is a respected and sought-after structural editor and copyeditor.
+She began her book publishing life at The Women’s Press in 1994 and went on to become editorial director at Ebury Publishing, where she commissioned and edited over twenty Sunday Times bestsellers.
 Charlotte is based in Cumbria, and she would love to hear from writers and creatives based in the north of the country.

 A film graduate from King’s College, London, Kurtis is the latest addition to the September team.